gerardparker250588/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 Bikeshare project was developed for Programming for Data Scince class at Udacity university.
-Python script reads data from .csv files for either Washington, New York city or Chicago.
+The python script (bikeshare.py) reads data from .csv files for either Washington, New York city or Chicago.
 Using interactive interface a user can choose the city and define some other parameters to extract statistical information from the data.

 ### Files used
 Bikeshare.py